Names of parts of a multimeter

 How to measure resistance

-After inserting the test lead into the terminals and switching the range switch knob to resistance mode, apply the test sticks to each other and turn the zero-ohm switch knob to set the pointer to the 0 Ω position.
+After inserting the test lead into the terminals and switching the range switch knob to resistance mode, apply the test probes to each other and turn the zero-ohm switch knob to set the pointer to the 0 Ω position.

 How to measure DC current